carlito/portfolio-theme/README.md

 # Imagegrid

-A theme for visual portfolios or blogs.
+A minimalistic theme for visual portfolios or blogs.